asleepace/asleepace.com/src/content/blog/bun-elysia-react-ssr.md

 - [How to bundle assets with Bun documentation](https://bun.sh/docs/bundler)
 - [How to render react on the server](https://react.dev/reference/react-dom/server/renderToReadableStream)

-If you have any additional questions feel free to reach out to me on [Twitter](https://twitter.com/asleepace) or dropping me an email at colin_teahan@yahoo.com
+If you have any additional questions feel free to reach out to me on [Twitter](https://twitter.com/asleepace) or dropping me an [email](mailto:colin@asleepace.com).

 ## TL;DR